Born in the U.S.A. (song): Live performances and subsequent versions

-During the 1999–2000 Reunion Tour, "Born in the U.S.A." was not always played, and when it was, it was the stinging solo acoustic version, now on 12-string slide guitar.
-Such a performance is included on the DVD and CD Bruce Springsteen & the E Street Band: Live In New York City.
-Not until 2002's The Rising Tour and 2004's political Vote for Change tour did the full band "Born in the U.S.A." make a regular comeback; only in the U.S., foreign audiences still got the acoustic one, but a foreign example of "Born in the U.S.A." is heard on Live in Barcelona, in which the full band version is heard.
+During the 1999–2000 Reunion Tour, "Born in the U.S.A." was played relatively frequently, but only in the solo acoustic version, now on 12-string slide guitar.
+Such a performance is included on the DVD and CD Live in New York City.
+Not until 2002's the Rising Tour and 2004's political Vote for Change tour did the full-band "Born in the U.S.A." make a regular comeback; the song is featured on the Live in Barcelona DVD, in which the full-band version is heard.

-But then towards the end of Springsteen's solo Devils & Dust Tour in 2005, the most challenging "Born in the U.S.A." yet was unveiled, when he performed it using an amplified "stomping board" and an ultra-distorting vocal "bullet microphone", two devices designed to render any song utterly incomprehensible to all but the sharpest of ears.
+Towards the end of Springsteen's solo Devils & Dust Tour in 2005, another version of "Born in the U.S.A." was unveiled, with Springsteen performing it using an amplified "stomping board" and an ultra-distorting vocal "bullet microphone", two devices designed to render any song utterly incomprehensible to all but the sharpest of ears.
 This slot was normally reserved for the dourest of Nebraska material, and "Born in the U.S.A."'s appearance in it solidified the impression that its origins in those sessions had not been an accident after all.

-During the Magic and Working on a Dream Tours, the song was played just 15 times, even though other songs from the album, such as "Dancing in the Dark", "Bobby Jean", and "Glory Days" continued to be regulars.
-It was famously used as an opener on the radio broadcast July 4, 2008, show in Gothenburg, Sweden.
+During the Magic and Working on a Dream tours, the song was played only 15 times, even though other songs from the album, such as "Dancing in the Dark", "Bobby Jean", and "Glory Days", continued to be regulars.
+It was used as an opener on the radio broadcast July 4, 2008, show in Gothenburg, Sweden.